Lunatic-Labs/rubricapp/README.md

 ```

 # Contact

+RubricApp is developed at the University of Iowa.

 - For development questions or trying our test server: [brandon-d-myers@uiowa.edu](mailto:brandon-d-myers@uiowa.edu)
 - For information about the rubrics: http://elipss.com/